jareddonovan/creative-coding-cabinets/README.md

 these cabinets 'Huey', 'Dewey', and 'Louie'.

 This repository contains files and instructions for fabrication of the cabinets.
-There is an associated repository which contains software for running an interactive showcase application on a raspberry pi to show p5js creative coding sketches on the cabinets.
+There is also a repository for a [Creative Coding Showcase], which is stand-alone showcase application that can run on a raspberry pi to show p5js creative coding sketches on the cabinets.

 ![Three Creative Coding Cabinets](images/three-cabinets.gif)